Bad planning and “bad luck” make for a dream trip to see the whale sharks in La Paz, Mexico.

-The tap water in town is actually drinkable.
+The tap water in town is potable.
 But aside from brushing teeth, we drank bottled.
-The great city water helped all four of us ate ice, ice cream, fruit, and vegetables without getting sick 😉
+The great city water helped all four of us eat ice, ice cream, fruit, and vegetables without getting sick 😉

 A survey of friends who’d recently visited (thanks Katie 😉 resulted in a long list of spots to aim for.
-Here’s where we ate and drank but we only scratched the surface.
+Though it appears we ate and drank everything in site, we only scratched the surface 🙁

 Rancho Viejo 2 is right in the center of the Malecon, a perfect spot for sunset Happy Hour and early dinner.
-While Don & I became fond of the palomas, our daughter became enthralled with the pinadas – a virgin pina colada.
+Don & I became fond of their palomas; our daughter was equally enthralled by the piñadas – a virgin pina colada.

 McFisher’s – Here lie the fish tacos of your dreams, with all the fixins.
 But perfection takes time: The food takes a bit to get to your table.
-And it’s really a breakfast/lunch thing – they close at 5-6pm.
+And McFisher’s is really a breakfast/lunch thing: They close at 5-6pm.

 Doce Cuarenta – Coffee snobs will not go thirsty in La Paz.
-Doce Cuarenta is as fine a coffee bar as you will find in San Francisco, with delicious breakfast pastries, yogurts, and sandwiches on a cool patio with a fun shop of local items, as well.
+Doce Cuarenta is as fine a coffee bar as you will find in San Francisco, serving delicious breakfast pastries, yogurts, and sandwiches on a cool patio with a fun shop of local items, as well.

 Restaurante Casa al Mar – Tucked on a side street behind the lobby of the Casa al Mar hotel, the small dining room explodes with authentic, inventive cuisine from the local La Paz chef.
 We ate epic chilaquiles, egg dishes and fruit bowls for breakfast and creative seafood pastas at dinner.
-If the weather is nice, the cafe serves food in the pleasant hotel atrium/garden.
+If the weather is nice, the cafe serves food in the hotel’s pleasant, quiet atrium/garden.

 Harker Board – In two spots across from each other on the Malecon, Harker Board has great pizza, craft beer and a roof bar.
 Great for sunset.

-La Miserable – Feeling like a spot in a corner of New Orleans, La Miserable is a great bar for tasting mezcals.
-The patio is extra pleasant at night.
-Our teens came along and we played cards on the patio, though I am not sure kids are officially allowed.
+La Miserable – Feeling like a spot in a corner of New Orleans, La Miserable is a cool spot for tasting mezcal.
+The garden/patio is extra pleasant at night.
+Our teens came along and we played cards out there, though I am not sure kids are officially allowed.

 Nim – A gourmet take on local specialties.
-We chose it as our one fancy spot in town and were not disappointed.
+We chose it as our one fancy meal in town and were not disappointed.
 The scallop ceviche was worth the trip, alone.